koddr/gosl/.github/ISSUE_TEMPLATE/feature_request.md

 ...

 **Describe alternatives you've considered:**
-_A clear and concise description of any alternative solutions or features you've considered._
+_A clear and concise description of any alternative solutions._

 ...